kauffman77/shellslayer/setup-files/level_05_grep/README.md

 # Flavor
 Beware, paladin: in these directories it is said that the favored text of the daemon lies.
-It speaks of a journey to dark places but excites the daemon so greatly that it at time inadvertently mutters one of its own names which is laid down in the mysterious text.
+The text relates a journey to dark places.
+While reading it, the daemon often grows excited and inadvertently scribbles one of its names into the text.
 The text is long an arduous and while one may search parts of it using tools such as `less`, it will be tedious, especially as the daemon sometimes dwells on individual chapters in the `cantos` directory, each of which must be searched on individually.

 Thankfully a once mighty program know only as ED bestowed a power upon the land to help you before it shrank into obscurity.
 Master the